Apps Page Background Image

 Now that we've learned how to create an image, let's look at how to upscale it using Flux.
 So, we need to add additional nodes to our existing workflow.
 Click twice in the clip space.
 The search bar will appear.
 Look for the "Clip text encode prompt" and add it.
 Again, click twice, search, and add "Load Upscale Model".
 Next, find "Ultimate SD Upscale" and add it.
 Finally, add the "Save Image" node into your clip-space.
 At first, you might see "Null Model Name" in the "Load Upscale Model" Node.
 So, to add an upscaler model.
 Navigate to Manager and click "Install Models".
 Search for "Upscaler" and download your preferred model.
 After they have been installed, make sure to restart your Comfy-UI App.

-Add additional nodes to the existing workflow
+Add additional nodes to the existing flux workflow

 The “Ultimate SD Upscaler” has several settings.
 The “Upscale By” setting upscales an image by a factor of two.
 Change the CFG value to one.
 Set Scheduler to "Beta".
 And will keep the rest of the settings the same.
 Make sure you've chosen an Upscaler model.
 Now connect all of those wires to their respective nodes.
 Finally, we have created a “Flux Upscaling Workflow” in Mimic PC.